-Grand County officials locate downed aircraft; status of patients unknown | Gephardt Daily
+UPDATE: 4 killed in Grand County plane crash | Gephardt Daily

 MOAB, Utah, Oct.
-1, 2023 (Gephardt Daily) — Grand County officials located an aircraft that went down Sunday night near Moab, though no information about the pilot or passengers was immediately available.
+2, 2023 (Gephardt Daily) — Grand County officials are now confirming four people were killed Sunday night when the plane they were in crashed near Moab.

+In a brief statement released just after midnight Monday, the Grand County Sheriff’s Office updated an earlier press release, saying, “Rescue efforts were completed.
+Four occupants unfortunately did not survive the crash.
+Further information will be provided as soon as family members have been notified.”

-The Grand County Sheriff’s Office said emergency dispatchers received a call about 8:30 p.m. from a witness to “a plane going into the ground shortly after taking off from the Canyonlands Airfield north of Moab.”
+In the initial press statement, the Grand County Sheriff’s Office said emergency dispatchers received a call about 8:30 p.m. from a witness who saw “a plane going into the ground shortly after taking off from the Canyonlands Airfield north of Moab.”

-Sheriff’s deputies, Moab fire crews and emergency medical technicians responded and located the aircraft, the sheriff’s office said in a news release.
+Sheriff’s deputies, Moab fire crews and emergency medical technicians responded and located the aircraft, the sheriff’s office said.

 Gephardt Daily will update this story as more information becomes available.